Questions and Answers

 - How do I find a job?

 - The first step to finding a job is to read the jobs available on the Job Directory.
-On the job directory, each position is labeled “work study only,” “non work study only,” or “work study or non work study.”
-Students who have not been awarded federal work study funds may still work on campus, in any job labeled “non work study” or “work study or non work study.”
+On the job directory, there are two sections labeled "Undergraduate Work Study" and "Non-Work Study."
+Students who have not been awarded federal work study funds may still work on campus, in any job listed under the "Non-Work Study” section.
 As we are notified of open positions we will update the job directory, so check regularly for new listings.
 If there are no jobs listed, our office has not been notified of any open positions.

 - Application is made directly to the supervisor listed on the Job Directory.
 Job descriptions will provide information concerning duties, performance expectations, and skills necessary for each position listed.
 You apply for positions that interest you and fit your class schedule.
 If you are having difficulty finding employment on campus please contact our office for guidance.